aa-sharma/micro_hydro_bc/README.md

-**MICRO-HYDROPOWER SITE SUITABILITY MAP**
+# MICRO-HYDROPOWER SITE SUITABILITY MAP

-The purpose of this project is to conduct a feasibility study to identify candidate locations for micro-hydropower development in Southwest BC using terrain, river proximity, infrastructure access, and environmental constraints.
+> The purpose of this project is to conduct a feasibility study to identify candidate locations for micro-hydropower development in Southwest BC using terrain, river proximity, infrastructure access, and environmental constraints.

+_Aashna Sharma_

 **OVERVIEW**
 Deliverables: